Where is the course run?

 Our course is designed so that you'll have some time off each day to explore the local area.
 This will vary depending on which meals you are cooking on what days, but will always include a couple of hours each day.

-Take a look at this drone footage, taken by the owners of Polmark Beach Cottages, which is where the Fresh Tracks course runs.
+Take a look at this drone footage, taken at Harlyn Bay, which is where the Fresh Tracks course runs.

 From mountain biking and coasteering to snuggling up in front of a pub fire, there is a huge amount to see and do in our area of North Cornwall.
 We have Harlyn Bay beach and the South West Coast Path on our doorstep if you're keen to explore, and the beautiful town of Padstow just 10 minutes down the road.